Develop your next website with a solid foundation and a focused direction – yielding better than ordinary results for you and your visitors.

 You’ll have opportunities later in development to showcase your peripheral talents and services – but keep the bellwether goal in mind during all development phases.

-Answers to these questions should be provided upon arrival.
-Assume you have a few seconds to explain yourself and capture their imagination.
+Answer this question upon arrival.
+Assume you have a few seconds to explain yourself and capture a new visitors imagination.

 - If your offering solves a problem, then tell the visitor that it will.
 You don’t necessarily have to immediately tell them how – but they need to know that they’re about to get some satisfaction.

-- If you Sell a particular niche of goods online – make it obvious – a picture of the products with a “Shop Now” button.
+- If you Sell a particular niche of goods online – make it obvious – a picture of the products with a “Shop Online” button.

 - If you have a point of difference or offer a bespoke service – Spruke it straight away.